JDempe/bootcamp-02-portfolio/README.md

 ## Credits

 ### Resources
-The below resources contributed to the decisions made on how to most effectively refactor the webpage.
+The below resources contributed to the webpage.

 - [Matt Visiwig](https://twitter.com/MattVisiwig) created an SVG background creator that provides many free options.
 My background image was created from [this](https://www.svgbackgrounds.com/) tool.